OfficeDev/teams-toolkit/docs/fx-core/bot-help.md

 Config Name | Config Type | Description
 ------|------|------
-wayToRegisterBot|string|The way to register bot, one is `create-new`, the other is `reuse-existing`. skuName|string|The sku name for azure web app which is used for hosting the bot project on Azure. localBotId|string|The AAD App client id generated during local debug which is paired with localBotPassword to provide authentication between the bot project and the bot framework service. localBotPassword|string|The AAD App client secret generated during local debug which is paired with localBotId to provide authentication between the bot project and the bot framework service. localObjectId|string|The AAD App object id generated during local debug which is co-related with localBotId and localBotPassword.
+wayToRegisterBot|string|The way to register bot, one is `create-new`, the other is `reuse-existing`. skuName|string|The sku name for Azure Web App which is used for hosting the bot project on Azure.
+For example, F1, B1.
+For more options, refer to [App Service Pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/). localBotId|string|The AAD App client id generated during local debug which is paired with localBotPassword to provide authentication between the bot project and the bot framework service. localBotPassword|string|The AAD App client secret generated during local debug which is paired with localBotId to provide authentication between the bot project and the bot framework service. localObjectId|string|The AAD App object id generated during local debug which is co-related with localBotId and localBotPassword.